irfansharif/irfansharif.github.io/content/blog/living-without-atomic-clocks.md

 If the transaction encounters a value at a timestamp below its provisional commit timestamp, it trivially observes the value during reads and overwrites the value at the higher timestamp during writes.
-It's only when a value is observed to be within the uncertainty interval that CRDB-specific machinery kicks in.
+It's only when a value is observed to be within the uncertainty interval that <abbrev>CRDB</abbrev>-specific machinery kicks in.
 The central issue here is that given the clock offsets, we can't say for certain whether the encountered value was committed _before_ our transaction started.
 In such cases, we simply make it so by performing an